Skip to main content

 Dosing information

-Your healthcare provider will work out the correct dose based on body surface area (height and weight).
-Your dose needs may change if you gain or lose weight or if you are still growing.
+Your healthcare provider decides the correct dose for you based on body surface area (height and weight).
+Your dose needs may change if you gain or lose weight, or if you are still growing.

-Usual Child 2 years and older dose for NF1:
+Usual dose for children 2 years and older for NF1:

 Reduce the recommended dosage to 20 mg/m2 orally 2 times a day for patients with moderate hepatic impairment (Child-Pugh B).